Any good tips for scanning Golf Tags on the course?

 Ralf Taus

-Ralf Taus posted almost 8 years ago
+Ralf Taus posted over 8 years ago

 I used the app for 1,5 years without tags.
 I had no routine in tagging the shot.
 Sometimes I took my phnoe out of the pocket before the shot sometimes after.
 Every time I had to unlok the screen, press for shot, press for club selection, select the club und press for return.
 That needed time.